brettshollenberger/rx_maze/README.md

 Rx Maze
 =========

-Reactive maze game with simple routines for character motion and collision detection
+Maze game to demonstrate functional reactive programming techniques with simple routines for character motion and collision detection